 We asked our server, who informed us the chef was still finalizing what would be on the tasting menu, but would try to get us the first copy off of the printer once it had been completed.
 There are two separate tasting menus, the five course Chef’s Tasting Menu and the eight course Chef’s Grand Tasting Menu.

 Being adventurous eaters and looking forward to a nice child free evening, we just said that we would be happy to just put our fates (and palates) in Chef Jon Seymour’s hands and ordered the Chef’s Tasting Menu sight unseen.

-We decided to start our evening with a drink, Mrs. Nom choosing a 2009 Dr Loosen Blue Slate Riesling while I chose a Well Traveled Tom Collins.
+We decided to start our evening with a drink, Leah chose a 2009 Dr Loosen Blue Slate Riesling while I chose a Well Traveled Tom Collins.